Westley-Winks/oregon-food-insecurity/README.md

 Again, as expected, most people work 40 hours per week.
 What is more surprising is that there are people out there working 50-80 hours per week that are still food insecure.
+0 here represents respondents who answered “Varies”.

 ### Do different races experience more food insecurity?